 The Citizens' Concerns Committee announced that a State Department Authorization Bill had finally lifted the prohibition on the employment of U.S. citizens in positions in U.S. Embassies and Consulates.

-The Employment Committee introduced a new FAWCO publication called American Women and Work Overseas to be published within a few months.
-It was reviewed by the International Labor Organization which called it "a scholarly piece of research."
+The Employment Committee introduced a new FAWCO publication called American Women and Work Overseas.
+It was favorably reviewed by the International Labor Organization.

 XXXI CONFERENCE CASABLANCA 1993